metno/weatherapi-docs/doc/TermsOfService.md

 ---
 title: Terms of Service
-date: 2020-06-05
+date: 2020-06-26
 author: Geir Aalberg
 layout: page
 toc: 1
-state: draft
 tags:
     - terms
 summary: >
     What you must agree to before using api.met.no
 ---

-In the following you will find guidelines for using the service api.met.no.
+This document describes the terms for using the MET Weather API.
+Changes to the terms will be announced on the [mailing list](./support).

 The service has good capacity and can handle relatively large volumes of requests, but the capacity is not unlimited.
-We encourage all users to respect the guidelines so that the service will be stable.
+We ask all users to respect the guidelines so that the service will be stable.

 Most important rules: